-Congratulations on the renewal of our Fair Achiever Award in December 2020 – this means that our school has fully embedded Fairtrade into daily life and works to raise awareness of Fairtrade in our local community.
+Congratulations on the renewal of our Fair Achiever Award – this means that our school has fully embedded Fairtrade into daily life and works to raise awareness of Fairtrade in our local community.

 Sharn-Leigh, Phoebe, Chloe, Layla, Lucas, Lacey-Mae, Jake, Sophia, Niamh, Daisy, Charlie, Riley and Charlotte.

 Fairtrade offers a better deal for farmers in the developing world.
 Seven million people – farmers, workers and their families – are better off because of Fairtrade.
 You can help increase this number.